guardian/digital-design-demo/README.md

 ---

 ### Setting up SSH
-Add commands here....

-Do this thing
+Run this command in Terminal to create an ssh key

 `ssh-keygen -t rsa`

-Copy your ssh key
+The this one which copies your ssh key to the clipboard

 `pbcopy < ~/.ssh/id_rsa.pub`

-Go to Github...
+Go to [Github](https://github.com/settings/keys) and add your key

 ---